 Gordon Ellis has been on staff at AIChE for more than two decades, with many years’ experience working with volunteer groups, member activities and student programs.
 He now concentrates on writing and editing for Chemical Engineering Progress magazine.

-Meet some of the most recently named AIChE Fellows and learn about their diverse career backgrounds.
+Meet some of the most recently elected AIChE Fellows and learn about their careers, achievements, and areas of specialization.

 Check out course, keynote, and session highlights for this year’s Spring Meeting and GCPS in San Antonio, Texas.

 Learn more about what WIC is all about, the support it provides to women in chemical engineering, and how you can get involved.

 Hear from AIChE President Christine Grant about her first mentors, how we can create a more vital and equitable chemical engineering workforce, and how we each can work towards what’s next for AIChE and for our individual careers.

 Some progress has been made, but the reality remains that only 13% of practicing chemical engineers are women.
 Read how things have changed and where continued effort is needed.